Hercules (1958)

 Region Region 2 (UK, Europe) - PAL

 Other regions?
+Released by Retromedia in the US with a lower quality but correct ratio widescreen print, available in a dual-pack with 'Mole Men Against the Son of Hercules' or in the seven film Hercules Collection.
 There are various budget DVD releases in the US, although these are generally fullscreen and very poor quality.

-The German release, in a dual-pack with Hercules Unchained comes with English and German audio, and looks reasonable, but with some noticable cropping at the sides, and more seriously, it is cut by 10 minutes as per the original German theatrical print.
+The German release from Concorde, in a dual-pack with Hercules Unchained comes with English and German audio and looks reasonable, but with some noticable cropping at the sides and more seriously, it is cut by 10 minutes as per the original German theatrical print.

 Cuts?
 The film is believed to be fully uncut.
-The print used is the English langauge print.
+The print used is English langauge.

 Summary